-Research within the Centre is currently organised around seven main areas or themes:
+Research within the Centre is currently organised around six main areas or themes:

 Work on the management of complex projects and collaboration is structured around the work of Dr Neil Alderman, Dr Stewart Johnstone and Dr Tyrone Pitsis.
 Issues of prime interest to the group include innovation, knowledge management and design processes in complex project settings.

 Led by Dr Savvas Papagiannidis and includes Dr Joanna Berry, this theme embraces research on E-business, E-commerce and Internet-related technologies with links to colleagues in Computing Science.
 Work in the group is focused on the dynamic interactions between the rapid development of Internet-related technologies and innovations in strategy, business models and organisational design.